electron/electron/docs/api/browser-window.md

 * `skip` Boolean

-Makes the window do not show in Taskbar.
+Makes the window not show in the taskbar.

 ### BrowserWindow.setKiosk(flag)